elatov/puppet/docker/README.md

 }
 ```

-Using a version prior to 17.06 will configure and install from the old repositories
+Using a version prior to 17.06, configures and installs from the old repositories:

 ```puppet
 class { 'docker':